Gibberlings3/transitions/README.md

 ------------------------------------------------------------------------
 This mod requires EET.
 It is not compatible with other games at this time.

 The Transitions mod will provide a mechanism to remain in the BGI "world" after Sarevok is defeated.
-It is aware of, compatible with, and plays off of jastey's Endless BG1 and Imoen Forever mods, though they are not required.

 The mods main purpose is to provide seamless transitions between campaigns and to give the player the power to skip or participate in all or sections of SoD content as it fits their character and personal preferences.
 It should be noted that there might be mods that expect specific SoD events to have happened prior to reaching BGII.
 For example the PC may or may not have opened the portal in Dragonspear, may or may not have been physically present when a certain young girl is murdered.
 Globals will be set to indicate each major event in which the PC participated.